featured-image-how-to-explain-a-concept-clearly-and-concisely

 Explain Stuff

 Working through all the channels an idea might exist in upfront can be a helpful learning experience.
-By doing so, you can generate a deeper understanding of how the process works and do some research, so you (or a production person) understand the resources that will be needed to execute it.
-"Build it and they will come" is a familiar phrase, but it rarely happens, so the distribution of your idea needs to be considered and explained from the off.
+By doing so, you can generate a deeper understanding of how the process works and do some research, so you (or a production person) understand the resources that will be needed to create and execute it.
+"Build it and they will come" is a familiar phrase, but it rarely happens, so the distribution of your insight needs to be considered and explained from the off

 Practical Resources

-By now, you should have a reasonable idea of where the concept will live and how individuals will interact with it.
-This should mean you can realize all the people then needed for its development.
+By now, we imagine that you should have a reasonable idea of where the concept will live and how individuals will interact with it.
+This knowledge should mean you can imagine and realize all the people then needed for its development.
 The big picture, if you will.

 Depending on your experience, you may want to get advice here.
 For example, ask yourself "Do I have the right skill set for the job?
 How long will each step take?
 What is a typical day rate?"
 Your audience will likely have the same questions.